 Hernia Types – Sports -How Do We Repair Them?

+For external oblique injuries, open surgery is recommeneded.
 The nerves that run through the inguinal canal (ilio-inguinal and ilio-hypogastric) must be examined for trauma and scar formation.
 Often during years of repeated injury the nerves can become permanently injured.
 In these cases, the nerves will be purposefully cut to help prevent continued chronic pain after the surgery.
 These nerves DO NOT control any muscle function or other male functions.
 They are simply cutaneous (sensation) nerves of the groin which, when removed, results in some minimal numbness of the groin (not of the male organs).

-Actual Case Presentations and Photos
+Actual Case Photos and Videos

 Normal Patient